Pratham2403/poc-admin-form/README.md

 - ✅ **Rate Limiting**: Express-rate-limit (20 auth attempts/15min, 100 API requests/15min in production)
 - ✅ **CORS**: Whitelist-based origin validation

+**Search tradeoff**

+Some list endpoints support `search` using MongoDB `$regex` (case-insensitive) for flexible matching (including regex patterns).
+This is intentionally kept for functionality, but it can increase CPU usage at scale and often prevents efficient index usage.
+If you need more robust and scalable search later, consider MongoDB text indexes or Atlas Search.

 ---

 ## Observability & Logging